Fcmam5/state-of-dz-swe-2024/website/blog/2024-02-01-kickstart/index.md

 ### Who can benefit from this survey?

-We believe that this survey can answer some questions we always ask, we want this survey to help:
+We believe this survey can answer some questions we always ask, we want this survey to help:

 - **Startups** by highlighting the trends, as they may want to use technologies which are trending in the market to make their tech stacks attractive to talents.
 - **Hiring managers and headhunters** by showing the trends in salaries and perks to better incentivize and attract talents.